dshcherb/charm-wordpress-op-k8s/README.md

 # Known Issues

-* K8s charms do not get an `install` event fired (`start` event is fired instead), thus the mechanism of auto-creating symlinks in the framework does not work.
+* K8s charms do not get an `install` event fired (`start` event is fired instead).
 See https://bugs.launchpad.net/juju/+bug/1854635.
-This should be fixed after https://github.com/canonical/operator/pull/63 is merged;
+Since https://github.com/canonical/operator/pull/63 got merged, the symlink auto-creation mechanism works on 'start' as well;
+  * As a charm author you just need to provide a 'start' symlink.
 * The 'db' relation is not implemented yet.